 In confronting these challenges, forward-thinking companies are finding that unified, cloud-based software can address their biggest challenges and unleash their teams’ potential.

-The Quality and Regulatory Issues in the Personal Care and Beauty Industry
+The Compliance Issues in the Personal Care and Beauty Industry

-Here are four of the biggest challenges and issues facing the personal care and beauty industry today:
+Here are four of the biggest challenges facing the personal care and beauty industry today:

 Issue #1: Running as Fast as the Market